Twitch hate raids are more than just a Twitch problem, and they’re only getting worse

 Larsh is not a big streamer.
 His broadcasts generally pull between 15 and 50 concurrent viewers, compared to the tens or hundreds of thousands regularly drawn by Twitch’s most popular stars.
 And yet, the harassment campaign against him has gotten so bad that he’s largely quit streaming to preserve his own mental health.
 But in the wake of the recent explosion of “hate raids” — in which trolls overwhelm streamers’ chats with bot-powered fake accounts that spam hateful messages — Larsh couldn’t stay quiet.
 He has firsthand experience with the groups marshaling these ugly stampedes.
 And more importantly, he knows how they get away with it.

 Hate raids are a complex dilemma born of an era in which communities spin intertwining webs between platforms.
 The damage might be done on Twitch, but it’s organized on chat platforms like Discord and signal-boosted on YouTube and far-right-friendly video sites like BitChute.
 Larsh and a friend who streams under the name Leppely have spent months documenting the efforts of their own harassers, many of whom have gone on to contribute to Twitch’s hate raid epidemic.
-(Leppely and several other streamers mentioned in this story declined to share their real name due to harassment concerns.)
+(Leppely and several other streamers mentioned in this story declined to share their real names due to harassment concerns.)
 To wit, in the hate raid video that first propelled #TwitchDoBetter into the upper echelons of virality, spam messages directed at RekItRaven proclaimed that “this channel now belongs to the KKK” and named Larsh their “grand dragon.”
 Trolls did this in an attempt to foist blame onto him.
 It is far from the only tactic they employ to mislead.

 “If you search my username on Twitch, a whole bunch of accounts come up that trolls made, and some of those accounts use [personal information]," said Larsh.
 “Sometimes they would target my friends as well, so my stream became a liability.
 People started to become afraid to come to my stream, and so eventually I had to give it up.”